 For the monthly contests, each person participating is given $25,000 as a base.
 There are also more detailed competitions like only buying/selling penny stocks, shorting only, and more!
 You can also have your own key that your friends/family know to get into a game, so it becomes a bracket for just the people you wish!

 Is this a game?
 No, not really.
 However, if you want to pick some stocks you are interested in or some you have seen on the news and study, Yahoo!
 Finance is a great tool to use.
 Here you can build your own portfolio for stocks you want to monitor for free.

 Yahoo!
 Finance is a second to none financial site that has information on almost all global markets with quotes set in real-time.

 It’s pretty self-explanatory.
 Just start adding stocks you want to buy.
 You can also edit how many shares you want in each stock, as well as the price of purchase.
 Though you can see the amount owed by choosing how much you want to buy it at/quantity of stocks, use the real-time price for the best learning possible.

 You can also learn the different kinds of technical analysis indicators and launch trades based on technical analysis parameters such as candlestick indicators, MACD patterns or support and resistance levels.

 It really is a great portfolio tracker, and it really helps you learn a good bit by creating mock portfolios.
 The tools and data really help further your experience with trading and investing.

 Young Money Magazine has a very fun and easy-to-learn game, but they don’t skip on the reality of it.

 The amazing reality includes a commission percentage taken out based on rules and market hours.
 Having this really can make a difference, especially because in trading simulations we tend to over-trade and forget about commissions.
-Second, the game uses real-time prices!
-Which is key to learning.
+Second, the game uses real-time prices.